PaoloRibeca/KPop/README.md

 ### 3.5. `Parallel`

-This is the list of command line options available for the program `KPopTwistDB`.
+This is the list of command line options available for the program `Parallel`.
 You can visualise the list by typing
 ```bash
 $ Parallel -h
 ```